rickellis/BlogFu/README.md

 ### Why?

 Why do I bother doing this by hand when there are lots of good blog engines?
 Mostly because I prefer my content to be saved as flat files rather than in a database.
 This makes my content much more portable and permanent.
-It's also much more light weight and minimalist.
+It's also much more light-weight and minimalist.
 The entire BlogFu package is only about 250 lines of code vs. something like Wordpress that has 350,000 lines of code and a large database schema.
 BlogFu is lightning fast in comparison.
 It doesn't have all the features of the most popular blog packages, of course, but I don't need all that stuff.

 ---

 ## Usage Example

 Look at the [example.php](https://github.com/rickellis/BlogFu/blob/main/example.php) page to see how BlogFu is used on a single page design.
 If you prefer to break up your blog into discreet pages that's easy to do as well.

+---

 ### TOC File